 This means original data should be stored for at least 5 years within a UBC facility after the study results have been published or otherwise presented, but may be retained for a longer period provided that they are stored securely.
 UBC has no explicit requirement for the shredding of data at the end of this period; however, destruction of the data is the best way of ensuring that confidentiality will not be breached.
 Please note that the responsibility for the security of the data rests with the Principal Investigator.

 In some cases, data are of such value that they should not be destroyed – (for example: oral history interviews).
 In these cases, please describe your plans to preserve this material.
 The consent process should outline these plans and describe how and when it may be appropriate for others to have access to this information.

-Describe any known future use of the data beyond the conclusion of this research project, and indicate whether participant consent will be obtained in the current consent procedure or the participant will be contacted later to obtain consent.
+Describe any known future use of the data beyond the conclusion of this research project, and indicate whether participant consent will be obtained in the current consent procedure or if the participant will be contacted later to obtain consent.
 Either possibility must be described in the consent process.
-If consent is to be obtained now, the future use of the data must be described in full in the consent form included with the current application.
-If consent for future use of the data is to be obtained later, full details, including the consent form, must be submitted to the BREB for review and approval before the research begins.
+If consent is to be obtained now, future use of data must also be described in full in the current consent form.
+If consent will be obtained later, an amendment will be needed that includes the full details and updated consent form before the additional use of data begins.

 The BREB acknowledges that in the case of ethnographic field notes and interviews, researchers cannot be expected to know all the uses they plan to make of the data.
 The BREB also understands that attempting to get informed consent many years later may place an undue burden on the researcher and may become impossible.
 Therefore, researchers should inform the peoples they are studying of the potential for future use of the data during the consent process.